CAMPUS PARKING

 Yellow Lines/Curbs = Loading/Unloading Only

-45-Minute Parking = 45 minute time limit
+45-Minute Parking = 45-minute time limit

-30-Minute Parking=30 minute time limit
+30-Minute Parking = 30-minute time limit

-15-Minute Parking= 15 minute time limit
+15-Minute Parking = 15-minute time limit

 Areas with no Markings = No Parking at any time

-Handicapped Parking
+ADA Parking

-A valid handicapped placard or disabled license plate and a current parking permit must be properly displayed on a vehicle.
+A valid placard or license plate and a current parking permit must be properly displayed on a vehicle.
 Designated parking spaces (blue) indicates parking limited exclusively to the vehicles of all disabled persons to include disabled veterans, disabled students, and disabled employees in all District general student parking lots.
 A valid “Staff” or “Student” parking permit, or Daily Parking Permit also must be displayed in plain view from outside the front windshield.

 Vehicles parked illegally in red zones or parked so as to impede the flow of traffic on campus streets, lot entrances and driveways, in front of fire hydrants, or in other areas where emergency vehicles might be hindered, may be subject to being towed away at owner’s expense and inconvenience.
 Vehicles parked in staff or handicapped spaces are subject to towing and/or parking citation.